 In consultation with an adviser from their chosen field, students devise a program of study that includes training in literary and cultural theory and close textual reading in original languages.
 MELC students have the unique opportunity to draw on a wide range of Middle East experts and literary and cultural theorists across the university.
 They are expected to take graduate seminars conducted in the Middle Eastern language of their primary specialization, and to contextualize and complement their chosen focus by taking seminars in other Middle Eastern literatures and intellectual history, comparative literature, and in other relevant fields and departments.
 Some work in a 2nd Middle Eastern language is also recommended.
 Students who complete this track will be equipped with the necessary critical methodologies and literary training that will strategically position them for the job market in Middle Eastern Studies.

-The focus on Islamic Studies includes the study of the Islamic religion and of Muslims society, culture and history.
+The focus on Islamic Studies (ISL) includes the study of the Islamic religion and of Muslim society, culture and history.
 While the program is grounded in Middle Eastern textual and cultural traditions, it is not restricted to the Middle East.
 Rather, it is a multi-departmental program, with particular strength in the study of Islam and Muslims in the Middle East and South Asia.
 The Graduate Studies Committee, in consultation with the student, will develop a customized program of study that focuses on a specific field or area of study.
 Courses, training, PhD exams, and the dissertation committee will then be built primarily around faculty members in the targeted area, who have full-time or affiliated appointments with the Department of Middle Eastern Studies.
-It is possible to focus on a single field or area only if there is sufficient faculty strength in that area within the department, and if it is academically and professionally appropriate to do so.
-The program of study usually includes Religious Studies theoretical and methodological training, and may include an MA or PhD in Portfolio in Religious Studies.
+The program of study usually includes Religious Studies theoretical and methodological training, and may include a Portfolio in Religious Studies.